Learning Beyond the Classroom: CPT, OPT, and On-Campus Work in the United States

 Work-Integrated Learning Opportunities in the United States

-International students in the United States may gain work experience while studying abroad through on-campus work opportunities, Curricular Practical Training (CPT), and/or Optional Practical Training (OPT).
-CPT and OPT students must complete their first year of studies before they’re eligible for one of these programs, whereas on-campus work is available to students right away.
+One of the key differences between on-campus work, Curricular Practical Training (CPT), and Optional Practical Training (OPT) is when you may be eligible for each opportunity.
+Students must complete their first year of studies before they could be eligible for CPT or OPT programs.
+However, on-campus work is available to students right away.

 Now that you know how you can combine various modes of work experience, let’s explore each of these opportunities in more detail!